Skip to content Skip to footer

 Two days before the election, while campaigning in the swing state of Michigan, Harris stated, “I will do everything in my power to end the war in Gaza.”
 But she provided no specifics.
 It was too little, too late.
 We may never know what role Harris’s refusal to condemn Israel’s genocide and call for an arms embargo played in her election loss.

 Green Party candidate Jill Stein, who campaigned on the issue of ending the genocide, won 22 percent of the vote in Dearborn, Michigan, a city with a majority Arab American population.
 Harris won 28 percent and Trump won 47 percent.
 Hussein Dabajeh, a Lebanese American political consultant in the Detroit area, said that Congresswoman Rashida Tlaib, a Democrat and Palestinian American, significantly outperformed Harris in Dearborn.
-She received more than 9,600 votes than Harris.
+She received 9,600 more votes than Harris.

 During the Democratic primaries, nearly 1 million voters — including many Arab, Muslim, and young and progressive voters in several states — voted “uncommitted” in protest against the Biden administration’s complicity in Israel’s genocide.